Crimson Cowl

-The Crimson Cowl is an identity used by different fictional characters appearing in American comic books published by Marvel Comics.
+The Crimson Cowl is an identity used by several characters appearing in American comic books published by Marvel Comics.

 Publication history

 The first incarnation of Crimson Cowl, created by writer Roy Thomas and artist John Buscema, first appeared in The Avengers #54 (July 1968).

 The second incarnation of Crimson Cowl, created by Kurt Busiek and Mark Bagley, debuted in Thunderbolts #3 (June 1997).
 Her true identity was revealed in Thunderbolts #67 (September 2002) by Fabian Nicieza.

 Fictional character biographies

 Ultron

 Ultron posed as the original Crimson Cowl in order to lead his own version of the Masters of Evil with Edwin Jarvis as a brainwashed body double, and merged himself as leader of the Phalanx.